akashihi/mdg/README.md

 #### Starting MDG

-* `unzip mdg.zip` somewhere, say `/opt/mdg` and run `/opt/mdg/bin/mdg`.
+* You can run `mdg.jar` as usual with `java -jar mdg.jar`.
 This will start server and create database structure.
-* Start rate loading by running binary `mdg-rate-loader`
 * Unpack web ui archive with `tar zxvf dist.tar.gz` to the path, specified in nginx config (`/opt/mdg-web/ui` for example) and start nginx.

-Check that everything works by accessing web uiser interface.
+Check that everything works by accessing web user interface.

 ## Usage